What are the ESTA Questions?

 A refused ESTA does not in itself mean you will not be able to gain entry to the US.
 Depending on your circumstances and the reason for refusal, there may be alternative visa or entry options that you could pursue beyond the VWP.

-It may be that you make an application for a waiver of inadmissibility.
+It may be that you also have to make an application for a waiver of inadmissibility, in addition to the visa application.
 This can be a complex area, requiring full disclosure to USCIS.
 Seek professional guidance on your options.

 This article does not constitute direct legal advice and is for informational purposes only.